Your WatCard is your UPass!

 If you meet one of the accommodation criteria and are interested in opting in to the UPass, please complete the GRT UPass Accommodation Application.
 GSA-UW will then assess the application and will email the graduate student to let them know if they are eligible to opt in based on the request.

-If approved, the student will send a cheque for the cost of the Spring 2022 UPass fee of $105.50 to the GSA to have the GRT UPass added to the student’s Watcard.
+If approved, the student will send a cheque for the cost of the current UPass fee of $105.50 to the GSA to have the GRT UPass added to the student’s Watcard.
 Once the payment for GRT UPass Fee is accepted, GSA-UW will contact the WATCARD office, who will make the change of status within one week of request.